The 1940 plot against Metaxas

 However, the plot was also under close observation of the almighty security guard of the regime, Maniadakis, head of the police and the Asfaleia (the Greek Gestapo).
 Maniadakis informed Metaxas almost daily about the activities and discussions of those involved in the conspiracy, an information he gathered thanks to the wide network of informants he had developed in Athens and across Greece.
 Metaxas took the threat of the pro-Axis germanophile seriously and attentively followed the events, and he reflected his worries on many notes in his personal diary.

 Although all the events were closely watched by the all-powerful Asfaleia and all the conspirators’ movements and visits to the German embassy were recorded, Metaxas prefered to take no action against them because the whole case seemed to lack enough strength, he did not want to trouble Germany at a very critical moment and the conspirators had not yet taken any action really.

 The plot finally materialized on 3 June 1940, when General Platys formally asked Alexandros Papagos, the Chief of the General Staff, to step down from the Army’ leadership as the former allegedly had been informed by diplomatic sources that Papagos was unliked by Germany.
 The idea was to replace Papagos and his entourage with pro-Axis officers.

-The most alarming thing for Metaxas was that the whole plot was known to his closest associate Kostas Kotzias, who seemed to be entertain the idea of succeeding Metaxas and lead Greece to the Axis side.
-Howerver, after the events Kotzias presented himself to Metaxas and assured him of his total loyalty to the Archigos, but the Cephalonite accepted his pledges bitterly, as his trust on his old close associate had now cracked.
+The most alarming thing for Metaxas was that the whole plot was known to his closest associate Kostas Kotzias, who seemed to be entertaining the idea of succeeding Metaxas and lead Greece to the Axis side.
+However, after the events Kotzias presented himself to Metaxas and assured him of his total loyalty to the Archigos, but the Cephalonite only accepted his pledges bitterly, as his trust on his old close associate had now cracked.

 – Andreas Markessinis